ExpressenAB/exp-amqp-connection/README.md

   exchange: "...", // Name of exchange to use.
 Leave undefined for rabbit default exchange.
   reuse: "...", // Reuse connections using the specified key
   logger: "..." // one-arg-function used for logging errors.
 Defaults to console.log
+  deadLetterExchangeName: "...", // Enable dead letter exchange by setting a name for it.
   exchangeOptions: "...", // Options to pass to the exchange
   queueOptions: "...", // Options to pass to the queue
-  subscribeOptions: "...", // Options to use for subscribing };
+  subscribeOptions: "...", // Options to use for subscribing, };
 ```